istio/istio.io/content/en/blog/2019/alb-ingress-gateway-iks/index.md

 IP with an IKS command.
 The domain is in the following [format](https://cloud.ibm.com/docs/containers?topic=containers-loadbalancer_hostname#loadbalancer_hostname_format): `<cluster_name>-<globally_unique_account_HASH>-0001.<region>.containers.appdomain.cloud`, for example `mycluster-a1b2cdef345678g9hi012j3kl4567890-0001.us-south.containers.appdomain.cloud`.
 In the same way as for the ALB domain, IKS provides a certificate and a private key, storing them in another Kubernetes secret.

-In this example you configure the IKS Ingress ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using mutual TLS authentication between ALB and the gateway.
+In this blog post you configure the IKS Ingress ALB to direct traffic to the services inside an Istio service mesh through the Istio ingress gateway, while using mutual TLS authentication between ALB and the gateway.
 For the mutual TLS authentication, you configure ALB and the Istio ingress gateway to use the certificates and the keys provided by IKS.
 Using IKS-provided certificates saves you the burden of managing your own certificates for the connection between ALB and the Istio ingress gateway.